Who is Leonardo Maini Barbieri?

 Valerio: And how did this thing go?

-Leonardo: Well, it was very much liked, of course the hating people are there and telling me who are you to judge.
+Leonardo: Well, it was very much liked, of course the hating people are there and that tells me who are you to judge.

 So I replied to one person, "But who are you to prevent me from making my own judgments?
 Who are you to prevent me from giving my idea?"